 - Omelet House: In Downtown Vegas, because almost everyone can get a hearty meal here for right around $8 (but remember a little extra for a tip because the service is friendly, too.)
 They have great breakfast specials (which, unfortunately, are not available on the weekends) as well as classic items like that you'd expect to see on every menu.
-Some favorites of this quaint Omelet House include, the eggs Benedict and the corned beef and hash, which range from about $9-$10 each.
+Some favorites of this quaint Omelet House include, the eggs Benedict and the corned beef and hash, which are priced right.
 Add a $2 slice of banana nut bread if you're feeling "nutty" or a slice of their delicious pumpkin bread to celebrate the coming fall and winter months.